Welcome to today's edition of the Rush 24-7 podcast.

 You cannot send, I mean, maybe he should just stay home.

-Maybe you should just stay home.
+Maybe he should just stay home.

 The African trip was a bust.

-He didn't have anything for a hundred million dollars.
+He didn't have anything for $100 million.

 And nobody likes them.

-Uh that's what's so fascinating.
+That's what's so fascinating.

 She's hated there.